 Casper Mattress Review

-- Top layer (comfort + cooling) – this top layer is 1.5″ of latex foam.
+- Top layer (comfort + cooling) – this top layer is 1.5″ of synthetic Dunlop latex foam.
 Latex creates great bounce, cooling, and comfort for the mattress.
 The layer of latex is placed on top of memory foam to help prevent any heat retention issues the memory foam could create.
+It has a density of 3.3 PCF.

-- Middle layer (support + pressure relief) – the middle core layer is a 1.5″ layer of memory foam.
+- Second layer (support + pressure relief) – the middle core layer is a 1.5″ of memory foam.
 Memory foam is slower to respond and sleeps warmer than latex, but by placing it within the core of the mattress it allows it to create support and pressure relief for sleepers.
+It has a density of 4.0 PCF.

-- Bottom layer (foundational support) – lastly, the bottom layer is 6.5″ of high density support foam.
+- Bottom layer (foundational support) – lastly, the bottom layer is 5″ of high density support foam.
 This layer simply acts as a foundational support layer.
+It has a density of 1.8 PCF.

 The white fabric being so porous is also quite delicate.
 Last time I was moving my Casper the white fabric got caught and ripped a sizable hole in the fabric.
-You’ll want to be very careful with the Casper for this reason.
+You’ll want to be very careful when moving the Casper for this reason.

 Firmness, Feel, & Support